Kaboom242/quillquest-stories/Golemheart/StoryChecklist.md

 - Remove or revise any passages that contradict the World Bible, Narrative Bible, or established character arcs.
 - Fix any "List Mode" sections by focusing reactions on one or two characters, ensuring natural flow and emotional realism.
 - Strengthen dialogue: Quick sassy banter, full of life and personality.
 - Enhance "show, don't tell" by adding vivid details and sensory immersion to key moments.
-Avoid overusing similes.
+Avoid overusing similes and metaphors—use maximum one per paragraph.
+Cut 70% of sensory descriptions and keep only the most impactful ones.
 Use dialogue to describe details when possible.
 - Ensure four-way dynamic: Each character should contribute their natural perspective to problem-solving.
 Responses should build on what others have said rather than inserting random quirks.
 - Check dialogue ratio: 70% situational/emotional content, 30% character personality.
 Friends should tease each other about predictable responses, showing familiarity.
 - Ensure the story flows smoothly, with natural transitions and no abrupt summaries or internal reflections.